lanetix/express-deep-link/README.md

 https://accounts.google.com/ServiceLogin?hl=en&continue=https://www.google.com/
 ```

-I could certainly code `deep-link` to do the same, but I feel like the cookie based approach is cleaner and not as
+We could certainly code `deep-link` to do the same, but the cookie based approach is cleaner and not as
 trivial to tamper with (the motive for the `baseUrl` option).
-I guess it can be done either way, but this is my current
+It can certainly be done either way, but this is our current
 stance on the matter.
 Maybe a `strategy` option of some sort could be introduced to let you pick
-witch storage mechanism you'd like to use for persisting the url (`cookie`, `query-string`).
+which storage mechanism you'd like to use for persisting the url (`cookie`, `query-string`).
 To be continued...

 ## Tests